Anandh78/ratistics/README.md

 Ruby statistics library but couldn't find one that I liked.
 So I decided to write my own.

+## Project Goals

+As much as possible I plan to follow these guidelines as I develop this gem (in no particular order):

+* Keep all functions pure and idempotent
+* Support as many common collection classes as possible
+* Keep runtime dependencies to a minimum, hopefully zero
+* Remain backward compatable to Ruby version 1.8.7
+* Support common Ruby interpreters (MRI, REE, and JRuby)
+* Be simple, consistent, and easy to use

 ### Purely Functional

 This entire library is written in a purely functional style.
 All